kaitlynhazzard/Application-Event-Management/README.md

-# Application-Event-Management
+# W4153-P1-Application

-Microservice application for creating and managing events.
+Simple microservice application for the first project in W4153 -- Cloud Computing.